 Screen mirroring or Miracast, a way of displaying your smartphone screen to a bigger display such as Computer monitor or Smart TV is yet another application that’s taking advantage of WiFi Direct protocol.
-Since WiFi is already fast, you can view your HD photos or videos stored on your phone on the bigger TV.
+Since WiFi is already fast, you can view your HD photos or stream FHD and 4K videos stored on your phone on the bigger TV.
 Several smart TV vendors have different names for this feature; Hisense calls it Anyview cast, Samsung terms it Allshare, Apple calls it Airplay and Google calls it Chromecast.

 Related post: What is miracast: A complete beginner’s guide

 WiFi Direct does not require devices to connect to a central Hub which acts as an Access point or a router.
 Instead compatible devices negotiate among themselves which one should become an access point.
 Once one of the devices takes the role of an Access Point, then the other device can connect to it.
 This is all done automatically without the user’s intervention.

 You will see Roku TV for instance advertise their Access point with SSID of the form DIRECT-roku-XXX.
 So when you want to cast your Smartphone screen, it’ll automatically connect to TV without entering any extra passwords.

 This is achieved without needing to enter WiFi passwords the conventional way using another protocol called Wi-Fi Protected Setup(WPS).
 WPS simplifies the process of connecting to a network without the hustle of typing complicated passwords (WPA/WPA2 encryption key).